ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Considerations on Channel Binding

 {{Section 3 of RFC9148}} specifies that the use of connection-based channel binding is optional, and achieves it by including the tls-unique value in the CSR.
-As a rationale, {{Section 9 of RFC9148}} discusses the Triple SHAKE attack: the attack relies on the absence of the server certificate as a dependency in the tls-unique value in case of TLS 1.2.
-This was mitigated in TLS 1.2 with {{RFC7627}}, and in TLS 1.3 through the tls-exporter API, which computes the value by taking into account the full handshake transcript.

 This specification when used with EDHOC for the enrollment of static DH keys achieves connection-based channel binding by using the EDHOC ephemeral key of the responder as the public key in the proof-of-possession algorithm which generates a PKCS#10 MAC.
 Therefore, connection-based channel binding is in this case achieved without any additional overhead.
 In other cases, including pre-shared OSCORE contexts, this specification makes explicit channel binding based on the challengePassword attribute in PKCS#10 requests OPTIONAL.